 A Site Plan Review approval will permit the development of a needed affordable multi-family residential project consistent with the intent of the General Plan.
-The proposed development is also consistent with the land use designation of the Mission Hills - Panorama City - North Hills Community Plan.
+The proposed development is also consistent with the land use designation of the Mission Hills -Panorama City - North Hills Community Plan.
 Compliance with the LAMC and the goals, policies and programs of the Plan will ensure compatibility with the surrounding community.
-A 75-unit residential condominium (townhome style) use at the subject site will create an appropriate transition from the senior citizen housing and commercial and higher density land uses along Sepulveda Boulevard from the single family residential neighborhood directly south and immediately east of the subject site while providing the need for (for-sale) housing.
+A 54-unit apartment building fronting on Sepulveda Boulevard over the existing R3-1 Zoned portion of the site with the remainder "L" shaped portion of the site to consist of a 21-unit detached residential condominium development spread throughout the west side of the parcel with frontage off of Plummer Street 75-unit residential condominium (townhome style) use at the subject site will create an appropriate transition from the senior citizen housing to the north and commercial and higher density land uses along Sepulveda Boulevard to the east from the single-family residential neighborhood directly south and immediately west east of the subject site while providing the need for a mix of (for-sale) and (for-rent) housing.
 As a result the general welfare of the surrounding residential neighborhood would be preserved.